-The C Series gas cabinet systems are designed to provide unparalleled protection to both the mounted gas supply system and their attached gas cylinders.
-Constructed with sturdy 12-gauge thick steel, cabinets come pre-installed with a 165°F sprinkler head near the exhaust vent and are equipped with self-closing doors and windows.
-When configured with the appropriate CONCOA gas delivery equipment, C Series gas cabinets conform to international fire codes including NFPA 55 (2023) section 6.18.
+The C-Series gas cabinet systems, designed to store and isolate flammable or hazardous laboratory gases safely and reliably, provide unparalleled protection for the mounted gas supply system and their attached gas cylinders.
+The vented gas cabinets are constructed with sturdy 12-gauge thick steel, come pre-installed with a 165°F sprinkler head near the exhaust vent, and are equipped with self-closing doors and windows.
+When configured with the appropriate CONCOA gas delivery equipment, C-Series gas cabinets conform to international fire codes, including NFPA 55 (2023) section 6.18.

-585 SERIES EMERGENCY SHUT OFF CONTROLLER
+585 SERIES EMERGENCY SHUT-OFF CONTROLLER

-The CONCOA 585 Series emergency shut off controller is designed to automatically shut down up to eight flammable, toxic, corrosive, or high purity gas sources for safety or process control.
-The controller includes an integral emergency stop button, audible and visual alarm, six programmable input relays, and up to eight programmable pneumatic output ports for control of CONCOA 586 Series high purity emergency shut off valves.
-Designed for broad integration into a comprehensive facility safety program, the controller features an on-board web server, mail alerts, and eight output relays.
+The CONCOA 585 Series emergency shut-off controller automatically shuts down up to eight independent flammable, toxic, corrosive, or high-purity gas sources based on inputs from up to six gas monitoring devices.
+The shut-off controller features an emergency stop button, audible and visual alarm, and onboard web server with email and real-time display for remote monitoring and program status.
+Ideal for flammable or toxic gas shutdown control in the event of a gas leak or fire, the 585 Series emergency shut-off controller is designed for broad integration into a comprehensive facility safety program.

-526/527 Series Automatic Switchovers
+526/527 SERIES AUTOMATIC SWITCHOVERS

 526/527 Series automatic switchovers provide an uninterrupted supply of gas from high pressure cylinders.
 Available with stainless steel or brass components, these pressure differential switchovers feature 316L stainless steel diaphragms and metal-to-metal seals.
 Typically supplied with metal-lined flexible hoses with inlet gland check valves, CONCOA switchovers may be configured for any high purity gas service and mounted in cabinets.
-Options include process and inert purges, pressure switch gauges or transducers for alarm integration, and headers for larger installations.
-Additionally, CONCOA offers an extensive line of manifolds for any high purity source or application; contact CONCOA for more information.
+Options include purge valves and pressure switch gauges or transducers for remote alarm integration.
+For larger installations or those requiring longer run times, CONCOA switchovers can be expanded using the 52 Series maniflex manifold system.